 Here’s a fantastic tasting side dish for “Rissole Potatoes With Feta”.
 Oh wow…they are sooo good!
-By “good” I mean “phenomenally GOOD”!
+By “good” I mean these potatoes are “phenomenally GOOD”!

 My hubby and I went to our local Farmer’s Market on Saturday to look around.
 Since our home garden is in full production right now, I ended up not buying any fresh produce (it’s a miracle!)
 EXCEPT for some baby red potatoes, which I had a diabolical plan for.